-The 2018 NYRR Five-Borough Series kicked off with the United Airlines NYC Half on March 18.
-Races in the 2018 series are:
+The 2019 NYRR Five-Borough Series will kick off with the United Airlines NYC Half on March 17.
+Races in the series are:

-A spectacular tour of New York City, from Grand Army Plaza in Brooklyn, across the Manhattan Bridge to the Lower East Side, through Times Square, and finishing in iconic Central Park.
+A spectacular tour of New York City, starting in Brooklyn, running across the Manhattan Bridge to the Lower East Side, through Times Square, and finishing in iconic Central Park.

 A fast, fun course through the borough with attitude, finishing at the world-famous Coney Island boardwalk.